impostorsguides/impostorsguides.github.io/rbenv/conclusion/conclusion-content.md

 Where do we go from here?
 A couple options:

+## More about the RBENV git history

+We could pivot from reading the code to reading the Github history.
+This would give us more context on *why* certain decisions were made, which would certainly help us feel like even less of an impostor.

 ## `ruby-build`

 Back in the introduction to Part 2, we mentioned how you could install new versions of Ruby in an RBENV-friendly manner by using the `ruby-build` plugin.
 But we didn't actually cover that plugin, because it was part of a separate codebase.
 However, `rbenv install` is a not-uncommon command, and it might pay to dive into that codebase like we did here.
 It could also help solidify our understanding of RBENV plugins.